Omega Planet Ocean 600m Co-Axial Master Chronometer GMT Review

 Dive deep into a review of the Omega Planet Ocean 600m Co-Axial Master Chronometer GMT.
 Get your flippers on because we're about to get wet!

-Omega has been adding more deep black editions ever since the advent and success of the Speedmaster Dark Side of The Moon series.
+Omega has been adding more of the deep black editions ever since the advent and success of the Speedmaster Dark Side of The Moon series.
 The appeal of this more modern design coupled with feature-rich watches allows Omega to push their way to the forefront of the market and offer watches that are both highly advanced in terms of their mechanics but also up-to-the-minute and current in terms of their design.

 The Seamaster Planet Ocean 600m Co-Axial Master Chronometer GMT was released after Basel 2016 and is a great example when Omega creates a watch that can serve multiple purposes all the while looking great.